digitalinteraction/portals/README.md

 On the client, you can pass a `parseMessage` method to parse a custom format your server might use.

+## Signals

+There are types for the different messages that are sent up and down from the server, these are currently in [src/lib.ts](./src/lib.ts)

+**InfoSignal**

+Sent to clients when members join and leave the room.
+It contains the id of the client, the other members in the room and whether to be "nice" to them or not
+(used as part of the WebRTC call).

+**ErrorSignal**

+When the client did something wrong, it has an error which the client could use to rectify it, or let the developer know what to fix.
+Error codes:

+- `room_not_set` - sent when a client joined and didn't set the `?room` URL parameter.
+- `room_not_found` - sent when a client joined, messaged or left with a room that doesn't exist.

+**DescriptionSignal**

+Used as part of the WebRTC calling, [more info](https://developer.mozilla.org/en-US/docs/Web/API/RTCSessionDescription)

+**CandidateSignal**

+Used as part of the WebRTC calling, [more info](https://developer.mozilla.org/en-US/docs/Web/API/RTCIceCandidate)

 ## Future work / ideas

 - designing the server to be horizontally scalable